StevenMicheletti/poolparty/README.md

 ## Input Files

-PoolParty requires paired-end .fastq files (either compressed or not) and a reference assembly genome.
+PoolParty requires paired-end .fastq files (compressed or not) and a reference assembly genome (draft or complete).
 The reference genome must be indexed and prepared to properly perform alignments and sorting from various packages:

 Prepare the reference genome for bwa mem: